 For the practitioner that wishes to treat small and large animals, opportunities are abundant, especially for those who enjoy life-long learning and career enhancement.
 This is because, the key to most opportunities is communication; reaching out to work with vet-led teams, at sporting events, and in educational settings.
 To name but a few.

-Many AOI graduates have gone on to have successful and fruitful careers.
-In addition to the clinical remits of the profession, some Animal Functional Osteopathic Practitioners write for national magazines, others join AOI’s teacher training programme to teach with AOI online and around the world.
-Others still, have engaged in research, started their own associations and schools (to support the professional as it grows) and regularly participate in academic writing.
+Many past students of AOI have gone on to have successful and fruitful careers.
+In addition to the clinical remits of the profession, some practitioners write for national magazines, others join AOI’s Teaching Associate Scheme which is designed to support up and coming teacher in the profession.

 So, if you love animals and variety, animal functional osteopathy may offer you the dream career, and we will help you get there.